cloudcr0w/weather-project/README.md

 ## WHAT IS THIS PROJECT?

 This repository showcases a **serverless application** that periodically fetches weather data from a public API, stores it in the cloud, processes the information, and (in future iterations) visualizes the results.
+This project uses the **OpenWeather API (free plan)**, which allows fetching weather data **once per day** due to rate limits.
+If you want to run this project with your own API key, you will need to register on [OpenWeather](https://openweathermap.org/api).

 ## Architecture
 ...soon